Chapman’s Peak Drive

 Noordhoek And Hout Bay

 On the drive you will pass between Noordhoek where you might want to stop at Long Beach.
 It was virtually empty when we were there.
-It’s a popular place to ride horseback.
-The other area the route will bring you to is Hout Bay.
-This area has a beach with good swimming.
+It’s a popular place to go horseback riding.
+Hout Bay is another area that you’ll pass by.
+The beach is excellent for swimming.
 Both of these towns have numerous restaurants and quaint little shops.

 Camps Bay Beach

-On the way back from Chapman’s Peak we drove past Camps Bay Beach, it is one of the most popular beaches.
+Yet another beach along the Chapman’s Peak drive is Camps Bay Beach, it is one of the most popular.
 We wanted to stop and walk around for a bit, but there were cars parked on both sides of the street for miles all the way to the next bay of water.
-It happened to be Saturday at about 6pm, one of the busiest times.
-Hundreds of people were along the beach.
-The restaurants that lined the other side of the road were quite busy as well.
+It was a Saturday at 6pm, apparently a busy time.
+There were hundreds of people along the beach and the restaurants across the street were packed as well.